Yang-Mills heat flow on gauged holomorphic maps: Sobolev spaces

 \subsection{Interchanging order of coordinates}

-We need to define spaces $H^r(C^0)$ - these can be thought of as spaces of sections with $r$ derivatives in the time co-ordinate and continuous in the space co-ordinate.
-The difficulty here is that $C^0$ does not have a good dual space, so it is not possible to define such spaces for negative $r$.
+In this section, we define spaces of sections with $r$ derivatives in the time co-ordinate and continuous in the space co-ordinate.
+The spaces are denoted by $H^r(C^0)$.
+Since $C^0$ does not have a good dual space, it is not possible to define the spaces for negative $r$ in a natural way.
 To circumvent this problem, we show that the space $H^{r,s}$ can be defined with the order of co-ordinates $r$, $s$ reversed, as $H^s(\Sig,H^r([0,T],E))$.
-Then $H^r(C^0)$ can be defined as $C^0(\Sig, H^r([0,T],E))$ and this space has relevant properties like $H^{r,1+\eps} \hra H^r(C^0)$.
+Then $H^r(C^0)$ can be defined as $C^0(\Sig, H^r([0,T],E))$ and this space has relevant properties like Sobolev embedding $H^{r,1+\eps} \hra H^r(C^0)$.
 In this section, the spaces with reversed co-ordinates will be denoted by $\ol H^{r,s}$, but this notation will not be used once it is proved equivalent to $H^{r,s}$.